 Sample Score Card

 Match-Putt Game score sheet, tournament bracket score sheet and monthly score sheet

 Ryder Cup Format

 All games are played under Match Play rules, where the result of each game is determined by the number of holes won.
 A player or team wins win they are up by more than there are holes to play.
-The game can be modified at parties for “Fourball” or “Fourssomes” by creating groups of two person teams.
+The game can be modified at parties for “Fourball” or “Foursomes” by creating groups of two-person teams.